evedes/mozart-app/README.md

   Mozart Metrics is a self-contained docker web app that you can launch on a linux box / home server and that will collect metrics.
   You will have the possibility to create your own dashboards and chart all the available interfaces and resources as you wish.

-  NOTE: This app is being developped as a side project so don't expect it to grow quickly.
+  NOTE: This app is being developed as a side project so don't expect it to grow quickly.

   Main focus:

     - collect system metrics

     - collect network inferface metrics

-### 02. How to build and run it for production
+### 02. How to build and run PROD environment (containerized)

 NOTE: follow this instructions if you only wanna see Mozart Metrics Up&Running